 Join our private Facebook group for parents and professionals to discuss issues affecting your family.
 Get matched with a mentor or learn from others, it's a great place for parents to connect and hear from other providers as well since we have an open door policy which most groups hosted by companies do not.

 Click the picture above to read about research referenced on our social media posts or seminars.
 Click here to view a list of often referenced studies about topics from screens to happiness, and what really contributes to well being.
-Most recent findings link screen use to causing ADHD later in life
+Most recent findings link screen use to causing ADHD later in life and misdiagnosed Autism symptoms due to screen use.

 The American Academy of Pediatrics has policy statements and technical reports on families’ and children’s interactions with various forms of media